Livable Housing Design Standard

 The impact of implementing the new Livable Housing Design Standard was considered in the Proposal to include minimum accessibility standards for housing in the National Construction Code - decision regulatory impact statement (PDF, 3.6MB).

 In contrast, the average cost to ensure a new home complies with the same standards can be as little as 1 per cent of the average building cost.
-The ABCB’s report, Accessible housing: Estimated cost impact of proposed changes to NCC, reported an average cost of between $2,914 and $4,385.
+The Australian Building Codes Board's (ABCB) report, Accessible housing: Estimated cost impact of proposed changes to NCC, reported an average cost of between $2,914 and $4,385.

 Not only is it possible to build a compliant new home at a reasonable cost, but doing so increases the stock of houses that can improve a person’s economic and social participation in society by making their life easier.

 This transition period gives industry time to consider the implementation process.
-The Australian Building Codes Board (ABCB) and state jurisdictions will work with industry to develop a strategy to support the implementation process.
+The ABCB and jurisdictions are working with industry to support implementation of NCC 2022.

 Register for updates